-Blue Cliff’s HVAC training program provides dedicated students with the advanced knowledge and practical skills that are needed to obtain entry-level employment in this lucrative trade.
-As part of the HVAC Technician diploma program, students will learn how to inspect, repair, and maintain HVAC systems; how to connect systems to fuel and water supply lines, air ducts, and other components; and how to install electrical wiring and controls and test for proper operation.
+Blue Cliff’s training program provides dedicated students with the advanced knowledge and practical skills that are needed to obtain entry-level employment in this lucrative trade.
+As part of the Heating, Ventilation and Air Conditioning Technician diploma program, students will learn how to inspect, repair, and maintain HVAC systems; how to connect systems to fuel and water supply lines, air ducts, and other components; and how to install electrical wiring and controls and test for proper operation.

 “HVAC” stands for Heating, Ventilation, and Air Conditioning.
 HVAC mechanics and installers work on heating, ventilation, conditioning and refrigeration systems.
 Sometimes you will see the abbreviation “HVACR” which adds Refrigeration equipment to the original “HVAC” acronym.

 Ready to make a change?
 Take the first step!
 Request Info

 What does a Heating, Ventilation and Air Conditioning Technician do?

 Technicians work on heating, ventilation, cooling, and refrigeration systems that control the temperature and air quality of businesses, homes, and other buildings4.
 With Heating, Ventilation and Air Conditioning Technician training, you could be responsible for learning about and completing the following tasks:

 - Install, clean, and maintain HVAC systems